Top Ten Tuesday: 10 Bookish Goals for 2026

 This is a pretty eclectic list, ranging from horror to fantasy to historical to contemporary to memoir.
 There are novels in verse and some more experimental formats.
 Pretty much something for everyone.

 These are the books I’m most looking forward to, so there are bound to be some other highly anticipated books that I don’t have on my radar.
-Please leave a comment and let me know if you’re looking … Continue reading
+Please leave a comment and let me know if you’re looking forward … Continue reading

 2022 Reading Wrap-Up: My Year in Books